 - Easy M&M Brownie Batter Dip Recipe

 - DIY Christmas Holiday Dessert Charcuterie Board

 I hope this helps to spark some fun ideas for your own hot chocolate bar!

-If you decide to give this a try, let us know how it works out for you!
+And if you are new to hot cocoa bars and you decide to give it a try, let us know how it works out for you!
 If you post a pic on social media, feel free to tag us – we’d love to see it!